 For example, the credit markets have experienced and may continue to experience a slowdown stemming from broader market issues pertaining to various factors, including among others, the health of regional banks, prevailing market sentiment regarding various commercial real estate sectors and interest rate increases imposed by the Federal Reserve.
-The Company expects to incur increased interest expense from the refinancing or extension of loans that may carry below-market interest rates.
+While interest rates have begun to decrease, they remain elevated and the Company expects to incur increased interest expense from the refinancing or extension of loans that may carry below-market interest rates.
 In addition, increases in the Company's proportion of floating rate debt will cause it to be subject to interest rate fluctuations in the future.

-The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at June 30, 2024 was \$6.99 billion (consisting of \$4.54 billion of consolidated debt, less \$0.03 billion of noncontrolling interests, plus \$2.48 billion of its pro rata share of unconsolidated joint venture debt).
+The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at September 30, 2024 was \$6.78 billion (consisting of \$4.34 billion of consolidated debt, less \$0.03 billion of noncontrolling interests, plus \$2.47 billion of its pro rata share of unconsolidated joint venture debt).
+The Company has no remaining maturities in 2024.
 The majority of the Company's debt consists of fixed-rate conventional mortgage notes collateralized by individual properties.
-The Company has one remaining maturity in 2024 that is in the process of refinancing and expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's line of credit or cash on hand, with the exception of Santa Monica Place (See "-Financing Activities" in Management's Overview and Summary).
+The Company expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's revolving loan facility or cash on hand, with the exception of Santa Monica Place (See "-Financing Activities" in Management's Overview and Summary).